 Shoulder & Elbow

-Whether a patient is suffering from a torn rotator cuff or complex instability of the elbow, Washington University Orthopedic specialists have expertise in treating a wide range of shoulder and elbow problems.
+Whether you are suffering from a torn rotator cuff or complex instability of the elbow, our shoulder and elbow specialists have expertise in treating a wide range of shoulder and elbow problems.
+Our team of fellowship-trained physicians, nurses, and physical and occupational therapists are skilled at treating common and complex conditions.

 Make an appointment today by calling 314-514-3500, or request an appointment online.

-Washington University Orthopedics uses a multi-disciplinary approach to the evaluation and management of shoulder and elbow disorders.
-Initial treatment begins with a comprehensive evaluation.
-For many patients, conservative treatment and rehabilitation options are highly successful.
+With a multidisciplinary approach to the evaluation and management of shoulder and elbow conditions, the team provides comprehensive evaluations to determine the extent of a condition as well as the optimal treatment program for each patient.
+For many, conservative treatment and rehabilitation options are highly successful.
 Among the non-surgical procedures performed to relieve pain and improve function is the use of fluoroscopic-guided injections into painful or arthritic joints.

-Many shoulder and elbow problems are best treated with surgery.
-Because of the skill of our surgeons, we are widely recognized for performing minimally invasive procedures, including arthroscopic surgery, with excellent patient outcomes.
+When surgery is recommended, patients benefit from our expertise and excellent outcomes with minimally invasive procedures, including arthroscopic surgery.
 By using these less invasive techniques, patients are able to recover faster with less pain and better mobility than with traditional open reconstructive surgery.
 More significantly, these advanced techniques enable physicians to treat many shoulder and elbow disorders that historically led to years of pain and dysfunction.

 Research & Clinical Trials